 The Brinell hardness number (HB) is the load divided by the surface area of the indentation.
 The diameter of the impression is measured with a microscope with a superimposed scale.
 The Brinell hardness number is computed from the equation:

 There are various test methods in common use (e.g., Brinell, Knoop, Vickers, and Rockwell).
 There are tables that are available correlating the hardness numbers from the different test methods where correlation is applicable.
 In all scales, a high hardness number represents a hard metal.

 Thermal properties of materials refer to the response of materials to changes in their temperature and the application of heat.
 As a solid absorbs energy in the form of heat, its temperature rises, and its dimensions increase.
 But different materials react to the application of heat differently.

 Melting Point of Duplex Stainless Steel

-Melting point of duplex stainless steels – SAF 2205 steel is around 1450°C.
+The melting point of duplex stainless steel – SAF 2205 steel is around 1450°C.

 Thermal Conductivity of Duplex Stainless Steel

 The thermal conductivity of duplex stainless steels – SAF 2205 is 19 W/(m.
 K).

 The heat transfer characteristics of solid material are measured by a property called the thermal conductivity, k (or λ), measured in W/m.K.
 It measures a substance’s ability to transfer heat through a material by conduction.
 Note that Fourier’s law applies to all matter, regardless of its state (solid, liquid, or gas).
 Therefore, it is also defined for liquids and gases.